KDE/documentation-develop-kde-org/source/components/actionbutton.rst

 Desktop-specific
 ~~~~~~~~~~~~~~~~

-If your application is using :doc:`Column-based navigation </patterns/columns>`
+If your application is using :doc:`column-based navigation </patterns/navigation/column>`

 -  If there is a global Primary Action, associate it with the first
    column